matloff/regtools/README.md

 35034.63
 ```

-The **regtools** package includes some novel diagnostic methods for
+The fit assessment techniques in **regtools** gauge the fit of
+parametric models by comparing to nonparametric ones.
+Since the latter
+are free of model bias, they are very useful in assessing the parametric
-assessing linear regression models.
-One of them plots parametric vs.
+models.
+One of them plots parametric vs.  k-NN fit:
-k-NN fit:

 ``` r
 > parvsnonparplot(lmout,qeKNN(pef,'wageinc',25))